lucasavila00/sql-select-ts/docs/api/index.ts.md

 console.log(ret?.[0]?.abc);
 ```

-Added in v0.0.1
+Added in v2.0.0

 ## SelectionOf

-Given a stringifyable object, returns the union of the selection keys.
+Given a printable object, returns the union of the selection keys.

 **Signature**